sperry94/guild_msg_project/README.md

 ## Feature List

-- Log in with Google
+- Log in with Googleasdas
 - Add other users by email
 - Send messages in multiple conversations
 - Responsive design